NorSC/supervisor-search/_supervisors/dirk-van-der-linden.md

   match.

   Ideally you would be interested in pursuing research and have interest in academia so that from the start I can help you work on your project to have potential for publication (e.g., in the International Conference on Animal-Computer Interaction).
+Several Northumbria students have managed to publish the results of their work with me already!

   Take a look at my [research ](https://www.profdirk.com/research)description on my website, my [research outputs](https://researchportal.northumbria.ac.uk/en/persons/dirk-van-der-linden/publications/) on Pure, and my [Technology for Animals](https://www.tech4animals.org) lab website for more details of what I have and am working on.
 If we work together on a project, you will have access to domain experts in my Technology for Animals Lab from veterinary sciences, animal behaviour, and anthrozoology.